srujan-landeri/srujan-landeri/README.md

 ### <div align="center" width="400"> Hello Everyone👋 </div>

-### <div align="center">My name is Srujan and I'm a Computer Science undergrad🧑‍🎓passionate about learning different technologies, currently in the process of learning full-stack 👨‍💻 I love to collaborate with people and work in a team environment.😇</div>
+### <div align="center">My name is Srujan and I'm a Computer Science undergrad🧑‍🎓passionate about learning different technologies, currently exploring Cybersecurity 👨‍💻 I love to collaborate with people and work in a team environment.😇</div>

 <hr>
 <br>